-The following limitations and known problems apply to the 7.9.2 release of the Elastic transform feature:
+The following limitations and known problems apply to the 8.12.2 release of the Elastic transform feature.
+The limitations are grouped into the following categories:

 Aggregation responses may be incompatible with destination index mappingsedit

-When a transform is first started, it will deduce the mappings
+When a pivot transform is first started, it will deduce the mappings

 required for the destination index.
 This process is based on the field types of